 Negative Impacts of Gambling Addiction in the UK

-Research suggests there are up to 1.4 million adults addicted to some form of gambling in the UK.
-The prevalence of gambling has had broad social impacts, affecting not only the gambler but their families and colleagues, with an estimated 7% of the UK population affected by another person’s gambling.
+The prevalence of gambling has had broad social impacts, affecting not only the gambler but their families and colleagues affected by another person’s gambling.
 These far-reaching impacts have led many stakeholders to consider gambling addiction as a pressing public health issue.

 Financial Impacts